EstherSlabbert/Infrastructure-as-Code/README.md

 #### <a id="ansible-copy-app-playbook">Ansible Copy 'app' Playbook</a>

-If app is not on the controller VM already use this command to copy it over: `scp -r app/ vagrant@192.168.33.12:/home/vagrant/`.
+If app is not on the controller VM already (from setting it up to sync in the Vagrantfile) use this command to copy it over: `scp -r app/ vagrant@192.168.33.12:/home/vagrant/`.

 Playbook for copying over the app folder: